Alaska, Discovering

 Inside the Salty Dawg Saloon

 The Salty Dawg Saloon is something to see.
-The ceiling and walls are covered in dollar bills, money is literally hanging everywhere.
-Built in 1897, the story goes that fishermen would come in from a hard day of fishing and would then leave a dollar for another fisherman to buy themselves a drink.
+The ceiling and walls are covered in dollar bills, and money is literally hanging everywhere.
+Built in 1897, the story goes that fishermen would come in from a hard day of fishing and leave a dollar for another fisherman to buy themselves a drink.

 Getting to the Salty Dawg Saloon